sebika/musically/README.md

 03.04.2022:
    - time drift is a problem
-   - apparently horizontal scrollbar fucks the timestamp
+   - apparently when you hold down click on a scrollbar it slows the animation